AuroAi/apollo_ros_bridge/docs/adding_custom_bridging.md

 1. Add the ROS message packages into the ros_pkgs workspace
 1. Build the ROS msg package

-The header files generated for the ROS messages are automatically referred to by Bazel when building the cyber_ros_bridge package using the BUILD file (TODO::add link to build file here).
+The header files generated for the ROS messages are automatically referred to by Bazel when building the cyber_ros_bridge package using the [ros_pkgs.BUILD ](https://github.com/AuroAi/apollo_ros_bridge/blob/master/ros_bazel_builds/ros_pkgs.BUILD "ros_pkgs.BUILD ")file.

 Alternatively, custom ROS workspaces can be added by modifying the WORKSPACE file and creating an appropriate BUILD file.